Skip to main content

 Kansas City Style

-Kansas City’s “burnt ends” tradition relies on hickory and white oak combination.
+Kansas City’s burnt ends tradition relies on a hickory and white oak combination.
 The sweet, molasses-based sauces stand up to bold smoke flavors.
-Local pitmasters often blend woods, using fruit woods for color and hickory for flavor.
-For sauce recommendations to complement your smoked meats, see our guide to the best store-bought BBQ sauces.
+Competition teams typically use apple-cherry blends for ribs and hickory-oak for brisket.
+For sauce pairings, see our guide to the best store-bought BBQ sauces.

 Memphis Methodology

-Memphis dry-rub ribs traditionally use hickory and occasionally charcoal for heat with wood chunks for flavor.
+Memphis dry-rub ribs traditionally use hickory — sometimes with charcoal for heat and hickory chunks for smoke.
 The moderate smoke allows complex spice rubs to shine.
-Local pitmasters often add fruit wood during the last hour for color enhancement.
+Many pitmasters add fruit wood during the last hour for color enhancement without intensifying the smoke flavor.

 Regional Wood Preferences at a Glance